 Cheating Causes Cravings

-Fatigue, headaches, low energy, headaches, and bloating are all symptoms you can experience when the body goes from burning carbs for energy to burning ketones.
-When you go from strict keto to cheat meals—and back and forth—might continue to experience these keto “flu” symptoms, which isn’t fun for anyone.
-(If this happens, supplementing with exogenous ketones can help.)
+Fatigue, headaches, low energy, headaches, and bloating are all symptoms you might experience when transitioning to burning fat (instead of glucose) for energy.
+If you choose to eat a high-carb food, know that you could experience these unwanted symptoms of keto flu again.
+(If this happens, supplementing with exogenous ketones may help.)

 Follow a Cyclical Ketogenic Diet

-While this will still likely kick you out of ketosis, following a CKD can make eating keto more manageable to live with and can also help you preserve your lean muscle mass.
+While this will still likely kick you out of the metabolic state of ketosis, following a CKD can make eating keto more mentally manageable for some people.